nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("deletep 1")` API call.
+The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete -p 1")` API call.

 ![Interactions Inside the Logic Component for the `delete -p 1` Command](images/DeleteSequenceDiagram.png)